• Skip to main content

-Fabric Painting Techniques With Step By Step Tutorials
+Fabric Painting Techniques On Clothes With Steps

-8 Fabric Painting Techniques With Steps
+8 Fabric Painting Techniques On Clothes With Steps

 The roots of fabric painting techniques began in Asia and dated back to about 3000 B.C.
-However, the fabric painting is now mostly industrialized, but several artisans and professionals still try to preserve the hand-made method.
+However, fabric painting is now mostly industrialized, but several artisans and professionals still try to preserve the hand-made method.

 This article has discussed some of the most popular fabric painting techniques that anyone can try at home.
 We have also included instructions to execute each type of fabric painting technique for the ease of readers.